benetech/martus.martus-build/BuildFiles/Documents/client/README.txt

 System Requirements:
   * Internet connection, if you want to back up data to the Martus servers.
-To be able to upload to a Martus Server you need unrestricted web access thru ports 987 or 443.
+To be able to upload to a Martus Server you need unrestricted web access through ports 987 or 443.
 Note: This is only an issue if operating Martus software from behind a firewall.
   *  Screen resolution of 960x480 or greater